payplug/payplug-woocommerce/readme.txt

 2. Display on a WordPress website

 == Changelog ==
+= 2.10.1 =
+* Updated CB logos and images.
+* Removed SOFORT as a payment option.
+* Minor fixes and improvements
+* Tested up to: WooCommerce 9.3.3
+* Tested up to: WordPress 6.6.2

 = 2.10.0 =
 * OneClick Payment Support on Blocks
 * Various Bug Fixes and Performance Improvements